 Filled with eggs, cheese, and crisp bacon, these stuffed breakfast biscuits are just what you need when you’re in the mood for a hearty meal.

 Flaky, buttery biscuits loaded with scrambled eggs and salty bacon–what could possibly be better?
 These stuffed biscuit bombs are crisp on the outside and feature a cheesy, satisfying egg filling that will power you up for your day ahead.

 Like a hot, made-from-scratch breakfast but you’re a little short on time in the morning?
 These stuffed rolls are here to help you out!

-No need to cut butter and flour together and bake dough in the morning; refrigerated biscuits work perfectly for this recipe and provide the perfect flaky texture for the egg filling.
+No need to cut butter and flour together and bake dough in the morning; refrigerated biscuits work perfectly for this recipe and provide a perfectly flaky contrast to the egg filling.

-These loaded breakfast bombs are also really adaptable, so you can use your favorite egg fixins in this recipe, like crumbled sausage and sauteed green peppers or chopped onions and diced ham.
+These loaded breakfast bombs are also really adaptable, so you can use your favorite egg fixings in this recipe, like crumbled sausage, sautéed green peppers, chopped onions, or diced ham.

 These breakfast rolls are great for lunch or for dinner, too.
 They’re really filling and are a great main dish served with cheesy potatoes and fresh fruit.
 Try them with a blueberry smoothie or a mango smoothie.
 Need your AM caffeine?
 Try an iced vanilla latte or caramel iced coffee.

 One pan of these breakfast biscuit bombs and you’ll agree: these egg biscuits just moved to the top of your weekly meal planning.